Unilever sees tough year as markets slow

 Huet added that the global economy was in poor shape and so there will not be many price rises this year as the group needs to take into account the fragile nature of consumer confidence after its fourth quarter growth relied heavily on price hikes.

-Unilever shares were the biggest faller on London's FTSE 100 index, down 3.9 percent at 2,003 pence by 1425 GMT.
-They had outperformed European markets by 20 percent in 2011 and European food and beverage stocks by 4 percent.
+Unilever shares were the second biggest faller on London's FTSE 100 index .FTSE, down 3.1 percent at 2,021 pence by 5 a.m.
+ET.
+They had outperformed European markets by 20 percent in 2011 and European food and beverage stocks .SX3P by 4 percent.

 "The cautious market outlook will be the focus as emerging market volume growth slows," said Citi analyst Robert Dickinson, adding that fourth quarter volume growth in its Asia, Africa and central and eastern Europe region was just 2.8 percent.